 How to Apply to Canadian Universities

-The process to how to apply to Canadian universities is straightforward but requires careful planning and attention to detail.
+The process of applying to Canadian universities is straightforward but requires careful planning and attention to detail.
 Following a plan can help you fulfil all of your deadlines and turn in a quality application.

 Given below is a step-by-step guide to help you apply for different intakes in Canada: